COVID-19 Safety & Prevention Resources, Information, and Campus Guidelines

 • If you become sick or test positive (without symptoms): Mask when you are around other people indoors for the 10 days after you become sick or test positive (if no symptoms).
 You may remove your mask sooner than 10 days if you have two sequential negative tests at least one day apart.
 Day Zero is symptom onset date or positive test date (whichever came first).

-• Free Rapid Antigen test kits are available to students and employees at Student Health Services.
+• Free Rapid Antigen self-test kits are available to students at Student Health Services.

 • If you are an employee and you have been recently exposed on campus you may also obtain free Rapid Antigen test kits from the COVID-19 Response and Compliance team at krkascha@cabrillo.edu or 831-234-5804 in Human Resources.